chanmi168/Wavelet-Final/README.md

 # Wavelet-Final
 repo for wavelets and filter banks final project

+There's a lot of applications for speaker recognition, but not many people have mastered this art.
+We decide to give it a try with what we've learned so far from wavelets and filter banks, MLSP, and CV.
+We hope to generate an algorithm that is capable of detecting the identity of the speaker from a small audio signal segmentation.
+We will do the following to approach this idea.

 1. Literature review (the goal is to find the best work done before)
   a. some spec:
     - good accuracy